-During the 2017-2018 school year, Bibich was a National Blue Ribbon Nominee, the Spellbowl team was ranked 4th in the state, they received 2nd in the nation for the Word Masters Challenge, and they participated in the Vex Robotics Competition.
+During the 2017-2018 school year, Bibich was a National Blue Ribbon Nominee, the Spellbowl team was ranked 4^{th} in the state, they received 2^{nd} in the nation for the Word Masters Challenge, and a team participated in the Vex Robotics Competition for the first time.

 During the 2018-2019 school year, Bibich received the 2018 National Blue Ribbon Award as one of only seven schools in the state of Indiana and one of only 349 schools in the United States to receive the honor.
+The Spellbowl team was ranked third in the state, they received 2nd in the nation for the Word Masters Challenge, and two teams participated in the Vex Robotics Competition.